NicolasGGod/NicolasGGod/_posts/2020-11-15-A-Career-in-Data-Science-2-qna-with-myself.md

 Closing remarks
 ---------------

-Whew, this turned out to be quite a lot of text, I'll just leave you with a few general closing remarks to wrap this up:
+Thanks for reading!
+I'll just leave you with a few general closing remarks to wrap this up:

 -   An early and solid grasp on maths, stats and programming will get you a long way.
 -   Don't worry too much about mastering specific technologies before you need them, they might become obsolete soon enough.